.containsKey()

 .

-In the example below, the .containsKey()
+In this example, the .containsKey()

-method is used to check for the presence of the keys Apples
+method is used to check for the presence of the keys "Apples"

-and Bananas
+and "Bananas"

 within a HashMap